-B. Preference Shares
+Preference Shares

 Preference shares are shares which carry a preferential right to receive dividends at a fixed rate as well as preferential rights during liquidation over the equity shares.
-Convertible pref- erence shares are a popular investment option.
-Further the preference shares may also be redeemable.
-An Indian company can issue only compulsorily convertible preference shares to a non-resident.
+Convertible preference shares are a popular investment option.
+Further, the preference shares may also be redeemable.

-C. Debentures
+Debentures